Error Bounds for Variational Quantum Time Evolution: Variational Quantum Time Evolution

 \section{Variational Quantum Time Evolution}

-QTE describes the process of evolving a quantum state over time with respect to a Hamiltonian $H$.
-Real time evolution enables the study of unitary quantum dynamics described by $e^{-i H t/\hbar}$ for $t \in \mathbb{R}$, e.g., of fermionic models such as the Hubbard model \cite{BarendsFermionicModels2015}.
-If the time parameter $t$ is replaced by an imaginary time $i t$ the system dynamics change to a non-unitary evolution.
-Suppose that the initial state has a non-zero overlap with the ground state of $H$, then all components that do not correspond to the ground state are damped exponentially in time during imaginary time evolution.
-This form of time evolution is, thus, a particularly useful tool to find the ground state of $H$ \cite{VarSITEMcArdle19}.
-Furthermore, imaginary time evolution can be used to solve partial differential equations \cite{gonzalezconde2021pricing, fontanela2021quantumpdes, Kubo_2021StochastidDifferential} or to prepare quantum Gibbs states \cite{VarQBMZoufal20, Simon18TheoryVarQSim}.
-A generalized time evolution can be used to do matrix multiplications, solve systems of linear equations and combine real and imaginary time evolution~\cite{VarQSGeneralEndo20}.

-VarQTE approximates the target state $\ket{\psi^*_t} $ with a state $\ket{\psi^{\omega}_t}$ whose time dependence is projected onto the parameters $\bm{\omega_t}$ of a variational ansatz.
+VarQTE maps the time evolution of a state $\ket{\psi^*_t} $ onto a variational ansatz state $\ket{\psi^{\omega}_t}$ whose time dependence is projected onto the parameters $\bm{\omega_t}$.
 To simplify the notation, the time parameter $t$ is dropped from $\bm{\omega}=(\omega_0, \ldots, \omega_k)\in\mathbb{R}^{k+1}$ in the remainder of this work when referring to the ansatz parameters.
-More specifically, we consider a formulation for pure states based on McLachlan's variational principle \cite{McLachlan64} with a global phase agnostic evolution \cite{Simon18TheoryVarQSim}.
-The state evolution described by this variational principle corresponds to an initial value problem where the underlying \textit{ordinary differential equation} (ODE)~\cite{Tahir-Kheli2018ODEs} is derived from McLachlan's variational principle \cite{McLachlan64}.
+More specifically, we consider the current state of the art formulation for pure states based on McLachlan's variational principle \cite{McLachlan64} with a global phase agnostic evolution \cite{Simon18TheoryVarQSim}.
+This formulation directly compensates for terms that arise if the global phase of the state changes during the time evolution.

+The state evolution described by the variational principle corresponds to an initial value problem where the underlying \textit{ordinary differential equation} (ODE)~\cite{Tahir-Kheli2018ODEs} is derived from McLachlan's variational principle \cite{McLachlan64}.
 We simulate the time evolution by numerically solving the ODE for a set of initial parameter values.
+It should be noted that the respective formulation not only enables QTE simulations for Hamiltonians given as weighted sum of Pauli operators but also for Hamiltonians which are incompatible with Trotterization such as those given in first quantization \cite{QAlgGridVarQRTE}.
 In the following, real and imaginary time evolution, as well as, the variational implementations are introduced.
-The respective notation is simplified by setting $\hbar=1$.
+Notably, we set w.l.o.g. $\hbar=1$.